CosmWasm/wasmvm/README.md

 To build the rust side, try `make build-rust` and wait for it to compile.
 This depends on `cargo` being installed with `rustc` version 1.47+.
 Generally, you can just use `rustup` to install all this with no problems.

-## Toolchain

-We fix the Rust version in the CI and build containers, so the following should be in sync:

-- `.circleci/config.yml`
-- `builders/Dockerfile.*`

-For development you should be able to use any reasonably up-to-date Rust stable.